akapetanovic/ASTERIX-ANALYSER-and-DATA-DISPLAY/README.txt

 ---------------------------------------------------------------------------------------

-Please see User Manual.xx.docx that is included as part of the project in Visual Studio.
+Please see DOCUMENTATION\User Manual.docx that is included as part of the project in Visual Studio.
 For all specific questions please do not hesitate to contact me at akapetanovic@gmail.com

 Make sure that machine where software is running (WIN OS) localisation is set to English U.S.